JohnPHK/TextYourTile/README.md

   - login/sign-up feature where on can create personal canvas and impose personal configurations to the canvas.
   - real-time feature allowing you to see other people writing in real time (socket used).

+## To Register
+To register one must click on Hamburger Menu, then click on sign up.
+Enter the requested information in the register page then sign up.
+The email and password will be stored in our database built using mongodb.